maqsoftware/Simple-Class/INSTALL.md

 5. Copy the content of _proj.android\libs_ folder into _proj.android-studio\goa\src\main\jniLibs_ folder. __Note__: Copy only _.so_ files.
 6. Start Android Studio and import _proj.android-studio_ folder into it.
 7. Download the OBB file from the latest GitHub release and follow the instructions provided there.
-8. To change the app locale just select the desired language from the build variant.
+8. To change the app locale, just select the desired language from the build variant.
 9. Set the `localeCode` in [LevelHelpScene.h](https://github.com/maqsoftware/Simple-Class/blob/master/goa/Classes/menu/LevelHelpScene.h) file as per the build variant.
 10. Build the project.

 ## Activate/Deactivate Kiosk Mode
 By default, the Kiosk mode is enabled.
-So all games are open.
+So all the games are open.
 To disable Kiosk mode, set the KIOSK variable in `goa/Classes/menu/ScrollableGameMapScene.cpp` to false

 ```cpp